CSCfi/csc-user-guide/docs/data/Allas/introduction.md

 You cannot have buckets with other buckets inside them.
 You can however make use of so called _pseudo-folders_.

 If an object name contains a forward slash "/", it is interpreted as a folder separator.
 These are shown as folders listings when accessing the data through Pouta web interface.
-These pseudo-folders are automatically added if you upload whole folders with command line clients.
+These pseudo-folders are automatically added if you upload whole folders with command-line clients.

 For example, if you add two objects to a bucket
 ```bash